CodeByMoheb/Face-detector-using-DNN-Image-Processing-/readme.md

 # People Counting Using OpenCV

-This project demonstrates how to count the number of people in an image using OpenCV's pre-trained Haar Cascade classifier for face detection.
+This project demonstrates how to count the number of people in an image using OpenCV's pre-trained Haar Cascade classifier & DNN for face detection.

 ## Requirements